11 Ways to Reduce Your Website’s Bounce Rate

 10. Minimize distractions and pop-ups

 Many of us have had to get used to cookie authorization boxes, which are kinda annoying.
 So any more boxes popping up that we need to close can be incredibly off-putting.
-Newsletter sign ups, ads for ‘related products’, slow loading videos and surveys might all be useful tools in your funnel.
+Newsletter sign-ups, ads for ‘related products’, slow-loading videos, and surveys might all be useful tools in your funnel.
 But they’re also a surefire way to frustrate people and get them clicking away from your site.
 By keeping these to a minimum you’ll be able to reduce your website’s bounce rate and improve your conversions too.

 11. Use chatbots

-We’ve become used to these little pop-up bubbles in the bottom of our screen asking if we need any help.
+We’ve become used to these little pop-up bubbles at the bottom of our screen asking if we need any help.
 But in fact, chatbots have been shown to reduce bounce rates.
 There are a number of ways they can be used to keep the customer engaged.
 Firstly it’s estimated that they can be used to answer roughly 80% of customer queries, managing things like common questions and simple objection handling.
 And increasingly chatbots can even be used to carry out transactions.
 Today, you can use chatbots that help customers to book their hotel or flights right there on the landing page.
-And you can also use this same technology to manage reservations or display availability/inventory, point them to what they’re looking for and put customers in touch with a real live human.
+And you can also use this same technology to manage reservations or display availability/inventory, point them to what they’re looking for, and put customers in touch with a real live human.
 Integrated AI is definitely a trend that has come to the fore in recent years, so harnessing this power can be an incredibly effective way to reduce your website’s bounce rate.